element-hq/element-web/docs/config.md

 -   `UIFeature.voip` - Whether or not VoIP is shown readily to the user.
 When disabled, Jitsi widgets will still work though they cannot easily be added.
 -   `UIFeature.widgets` - Whether or not widgets will be shown.
--   `UIFeature.flair` - Whether or not community flair is shown in rooms.
--   `UIFeature.communities` - Whether or not to show any UI related to communities.
-Implicitly disables `UIFeature.flair` when disabled.
 -   `UIFeature.advancedSettings` - Whether or not sections titled "advanced" in room and user settings are shown to the user.
 -   `UIFeature.shareQrCode` - Whether or not the QR code on the share room/event dialog